empriselab/gen3_compliant_controllers/README.md

 ## Usage
 It is preferred to have the robot and the system running ROS on the same network and connected via ethernet (especially important for torque control).
 For safety purposes, **make sure to have the e-stop next to you when testing.**

+To ensure correct biasing of the robot's torque sensors, position the robot to the candlestick configuration with all joint positions set to zero.
+Then, zero out the actuator torque offset for each joint using the web application.
+For testing compliant control, return the robot to a general position like HOME; avoid testing at the candlestick position due to potential instability.

 Running instructions for testing the controllers:
 ```
 # In terminal 1